Carl Gustaf 8.4 cm recoilless rifle: 2024 – M4 in India

 Saab announced in September 2022 that it would establish a manufacturing facility to produce the Carl-Gustaf M4 weapons system in India.
 It will be the company's first facility producing the M4 system outside Sweden.
 The facility is expected to open in 2024 and will produce weapons for the Indian Armed Forces as well as export components to users worldwide.
+Saab received approval for 100% foreign direct investment and so will fully own the new manufacturing facility.
+The facility will also be India's first fully foreign-owned defence manufacturing facility.
+Construction of the facility started on 4 March 2024.
 Previous versions of the Carl Gustaf system have been in service with India since 1976.